Congresswoman Katie Hill Resigns, Vows To Fight Revenge Porn

 In a statement Sunday, House Speaker Nancy Pelosi praised Hill, saying she had brought “a powerful commitment to her community and a bright vision for the future” to Congress.
 But she added, “She has acknowledged errors in judgment that made her continued service as a Member untenable.
 We must ensure a climate of integrity and dignity in the Congress, and in all workplaces.”

 Hill was elected by 9 points in 2018 when she conquered one of California's last Republican strongholds, beating opponent Steve Knight.
-She quickly took on coveted positions in Congress, including being the vice chair of the powerful House Oversight Committee.
+In Congress, she quickly took on coveted positions, including serving as the vice chair of the powerful House Oversight Committee.

 In her statement, Hill hinted that this is far from the last we'll hear from her: "Those of you who know me personally know that I'm a fighter."